pnkraemer/matfree/README.md

 **Citation**

 Thank you for using Matfree!
+A dedicated paper about Matfree itself is in preparation.\
-If you are using Matfree's differentiable Lanczos or Arnoldi iterations, then you are using the algorithms from [this paper](https://arxiv.org/abs/2405.17277).
+In the meantime, if you are using Matfree's **differentiable Lanczos or Arnoldi iterations**, then you are using the algorithms introduced by [this paper](https://arxiv.org/abs/2405.17277).
-We would appreciate it if you cited the paper as follows:
+We would appreciate it if you cited it as follows:

 ```bibtex
 @article{kraemer2024gradients,